Ricanz/API-Example/pondok_kopi/Readme.md

 3. [Push Notification - Resume Medis ](./admedika/pushResumeMedis.md) \
    Documentation for cancel the reservation on SIMRS.

-Documentation for the API to retrieve information about doctor schedule.

 > **Note:** All the documentation above is organized in separate markdown files based on the endpoint name.